Physico-mathematical model of open quantum systems with varying particle number: Basic physical assumptions and mathematical setup

 \section{Basic physical assumptions and mathematical setup}

-To set the stage, we introduce two basic hypotheses, \cref{asm:systemDivision,asm:interactionTwoBody}, which characterize the physical systems under investigation and provide the basis for the underlying mathematical model; we also use the opportunity to fix notation.
+To set the stage, we introduce two basic hypotheses, \cref{asm:systemDivision,asm:interactionTwoBody}, which characterize the physical systems under investigation and thus provide the basis for the underlying physico-mathematical model; we also use the opportunity to fix some more notation.
 In \cref{subsec:densityOperators}, we establish a partial trace formula for unbounded operators, which is central for deriving our main results.